pomodori92/voteBot/README.md

 # voteBot
 VoteBot is a bot to automatically vote on https://poll.fm/.

-Originally created by pomodori92, big thanks to them.
-The original program was outdated and did not work anymore, so I updated some html paths and delays.

 It's written in Javascript and JQuery with Puppeteer.

 WARNING: This program takes up an ungodly amount of storage space due to puppeteer creating a new Chromium profile for each vote.
 In order to clean the files created, go to your system temp folder and delete every folder that says puppeteer.
 It took around 12 hours to amass 100 GB of data for me.